thephpleague/uri-src/docs/components/7.0/host.md

 > You **must** remove any ZoneID attached to an outgoing URI, as it has only local significance at the sending host.

-To fullfill this requirement, the `Host::withoutZoneIdentifier` method is provided.
+To fulfill this requirement, the `Host::withoutZoneIdentifier` method is provided.
 The method takes not parameter and return a new host instance without its zone identifier.
 If the host has not zone identifier, the current instance is returned unchanged.

 ~~~php
 $host    = Host::new('[fe80::1%25eth0-1]');